Any man who rides a bus to work after the age of 30 can count himself a failure in life.

 Example 3: People have finished their uni degree?
 Let them drive cars

 In the late 1990s the Moreland City Council began an investigation into Sydney Road trams and how they could run more effectively.
 The tram operator was wondering what all the fuss was about, because (they said) the North Coburg tram was used mainly by students going to and from Melbourne University, and the Sydney Road section of the route was of lesser importance.
 But when the council did their own survey, they found more people used the North Coburg tram on the Sydney Road part of the route than on the Parkville section around the university.
-In fact, this tram route was and is extensively used by ‘real’ people, largely for shopping purposes, something our transport bureaucrats would never have thought possible but for this reality check.
+In fact, this tram route has always been extensively used by ‘real’ people for all manner of activities – including many for shopping purposes, something transport bureaucrats of the 1990s would never have thought possible but for this reality check.

 Example 4: People have medical conditions or young children?
 Let them drive cars